List of surface water sports: Wake sports

 Wake sports are sports that involves riding a wake while being towed by a motorboat, personal watercraft, close-course cable systems, ski lifts, winches or a crane, at speeds between 10 mph (wakesurfing) to 25 mph (some professional wakeboarders).

 Kneeboarding

 Kneeboarding is an aquatic sport where the participant is towed kneeling on a buoyant, convex, and hydrodynamically shaped board at a planing speed, most often behind a motorboat.

 Hydrofoiling

 A hydrofoil is towed water ski where the participant is seated on the ski.
 The ski consists of a seat tower and board, as well as a foil, which rides beneath the water’s surface, with front and rear wings.
 The participant straps into the hydrofoil ski and secures the safety straps on the seat tower and the foot bindings.
 After the deep water start, the skier can ski, jump, and attempt aerial tricks launching the hydrofoil off the water and off boat wake.
-This aquatic sport is most often towed behind a motorboat or jet ski.
+Other variants include a wake surfboard with a foil attached to the back underneath the water.
+The board can move up and down out of the water based on the position of the rider’s weight.
+Hydrofoiling is most often done behind a motorboat or jet ski.